RhythmLunatic/stepmania/README.md

 ## Resources

-Hit us up on Facebook!

-The wiki has information about some SM-RIO features and theming help.
+Check the wiki.

 ## Licensing, legal stuff

-Rave It Out is 100% open source.
-There is no encryption.
-There are no binary blobs.
-What you get here is what we use to test.
+StepAMW is GPLv3.

 For specific information/legalese:

-* Arduino card reader code written by Alex123123
+* Arduino card reader code written by Alex123123, used with permission.
-* StepMania-RaveItOut is GPLv3.
-It may be relicensed when encryption is added.
-(Seeing as client side encryption/obfuscation goes against the principles of free software, this is unlikely to ever happen)
-* The original MIT licensed code, if you would like to use it, is before this commit https://github.com/RhythmLunatic/stepmania/commit/476ecaed98b47ba4c9b12ee22c6f0d4de0434af3
+* The original MIT licensed code for StepAMW, if you would like to use it, is before this commit https://github.com/RhythmLunatic/stepmania/commit/476ecaed98b47ba4c9b12ee22c6f0d4de0434af3
 * The wiki is [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).